SAFETAG/SAFETAG/en/exercises/remote_network_device_assessment/guiding_questions.md

-questions for identifying the scenario
+questions for assessing the auditee's capabilities need to be identified.